-The evaluation on how to implement the Digitisation and Preservation Programme is being made jointly by the Library's management and the heads of the Collection, User and Preservation Services.
+The evaluation on how to implement the Digitisation, Preservation Programme and Collection Policy is being made jointly by the Library's management and the heads of the Collection, User and Preservation Services.
+The Preservation Programme will be completed in 2008.
 The Library has the capacity to respond not only to the preservation needs of the Library but also to those of the country's library sector as a whole, for example, through microfilming and digitisation.